BinkoBanko/BinkoBot/README.md

 4. **Configure the bot**
    - Adjust `config.json` if you need to change the command prefix or other defaults.
    - Set the required environment variables described below.
+   - Optionally store them in a `.env` file for automatic loading.

 ## Environment Variables